PrincetonUniversity/VA-gerrymander/Maps/VA Precincts/Precincts with CD/Elections/README.md

 Provisional votes are also often reported at the county level, but we did not add them into these totals.

 ## Election Key
-'G18DHOR', 'G18RHOR', 'G18OHOR' are General 2018 Democratic, Republican, and other House of Representatives \n 'G18OSEN', 'G18DSEN', 'G18RSEN', are General 2018 D, R, and other Senate \n
+'G18DHOR', 'G18RHOR', 'G18OHOR' are General 2018 Democratic, Republican, and other House of Representatives

+'G18OSEN', 'G18DSEN', 'G18RSEN', are General 2018 D, R, and other Senate

-'G17DGOV', 'G17RGOV', 'G17OGOV' are General 2017 D, R, and other Governor \n
+'G17DGOV', 'G17RGOV', 'G17OGOV' are General 2017 D, R, and other Governor

-'G17DLTG',  'G17RLTG' are General 2017 D and R Lieutenant Governor \n 'G17DATG', 'G17RATG' are General 2017 D and R Attorney General \n 'G17DHOD', 'G17RHOD', 'G17OHOD' are General 2017 D, R, and other House of Delegates \n 'G16DPRS', 'G16RPRS', 'G16OPRS' are General 2016 D, R, and other President \n 'G16DHOR', 'G16RHOR', 'G16OHOR' are General 2016 D, R, and other House of Representatives \n
+'G17DLTG',  'G17RLTG' are General 2017 D and R Lieutenant Governor

+'G17DATG', 'G17RATG' are General 2017 D and R Attorney General

+'G17DHOD', 'G17RHOD', 'G17OHOD' are General 2017 D, R, and other House of Delegates

+'G16DPRS', 'G16RPRS', 'G16OPRS' are General 2016 D, R, and other President

+'G16DHOR', 'G16RHOR', 'G16OHOR' are General 2016 D, R, and other House of Representatives

 ## Built With